moleculerjs/moleculer/README-draft.md

 ```

 ## Methods
-You can create private functions in service.
-They are called as methods.
+You can create also private functions in service.
+They are called as `methods`.
 These functions are private, can't be call with `broker.call`.
-But you can call it in service actions with `this`.
+But you can call it inside service.

 ```js
 {